SEARCH

 City / Property TypeMonthQuarterYTDAnnualTotal ReturnGross YieldMedian Value

-Watch CoreLogic’s monthly Housing Market Update for expert commentary on national and capital city housing trends, price movements, and key market drivers across Brisbane.
+Watch CoreLogic’s September 2025 Housing Market Update for expert commentary on national and capital city housing trends, price movements, and key market drivers across Brisbane.

 Brisbane Property Price Growth